 Additionally, all Generac Bi-Fuel generators will now feature Perkins® engines.
 This follows the company’s announcement last December of its intention to standardize on the electronically controlled Perkins diesel engines.
 Generac made this decision because of the reputation Perkins engines have for reliability, performing productively through high power density, providing improved engine performance, and delivering a lower ownership cost due to minimal maintenance and downtime.

 “Adding the Perkins 18.1L engine to our 600 kW Bi-Fuel unit was the next step in the engine standardization process,” said Rich Thompson, director of marketing, Generac Industrial Power.
-“The new 400 kW and 500 kW power nodes with Perkins 12.5 and 15.2L engines will continue this process while offering our customers a best-in-class ownership experience.”
+“The new 500 kW power node with a Perkins 15.2L engine will continue this process while offering our customers a best-in-class ownership experience.”

 The Generac Bi-Fuel systems are the only EPA factory-compliant bi-fuel generators.
 All other competitive bi-fuel units are either provided by third parties or retrofitted in the field.
 Generac Bi-Fuel generators will also continue to comply with all regulations and listings, and will offer 180 mph wind load and seismic certification.
 Preinstalled enclosures will improve installation time and operator efficiency.
 Finally, an aesthetically designed exhaust hood that mounts to the silencer system reduces sound levels more than ever before and minimizes any environmental effects on system operations.